 Why use Reading Response Organizers?

-- They meet the needs of diverse learners in your classroom.
+- DIFFERENTIATION: They meet the needs of diverse learners in your classroom.
 The organizers offer 3 levels of differentiation so that your reluctant learners, on-level students, and students who need an extra challenge are all successful with the same standard.

-- They provide teachers a chance to help with the pitfalls of reader response, such as students overlooking the author’s intended meaning or their perspectives being limited by lack of empathy or experiences.
+- COMPREHENSIVE: They provide teachers a chance to help with the pitfalls of reader response, such as students overlooking the author’s intended meaning or their perspectives being limited by lack of empathy or experiences.

 That’s why it makes sense to support your students with a guided graphic organizer, just as if they were doing any other sort of writing.